-- Approximately $\pm 54.2\%$ of the project site will be placed within a Conservation Easement, which will be held and maintained by the Housatonic Valley Association (HVA).

-(6) Max impervious surface area of 30%, for which employee residences are excluded from these calculations.
-Max building height 35' for non-historic structures.

-- The proposed Adaptive Reuse of the site will result in a total maximum impervious area increase to $\pm 19.1\%$ of the project site.
-No proposed structure shall exceed the 35' maximum building height.

-(7) Maximum residential density calculations, where dwelling units are calculated at 1.5 unit per acre, excluding those located in historic structures (Manor House, Century Lodge).
-Lodging units to be counted as 0.5-residential dwellings for the purpose of density.

-- The Adaptive Reuse of the project site will result in 118 lodging units and 6 staff residences, which is less than the 168.6 lodging units or 65 dwelling units that are permitted by zoning.
-(See Zoning Restrictions/Maximum Site Density)

-- (8) 100' of open space buffer from adjacent residential units. - The Adaptive Reuse Plan provided sufficient buffering between proposed structures and existing residential uses.
+- Approximately ±54.2% of the project site will be placed within a Conservation Easement, which will be held and maintained by the Housatonic Valley Association (HVA). - (6) Max impervious surface area of 30%, for which employee residences are excluded from these calculations.
+Max building height 35' for non-historic structures. - The proposed Adaptive Reuse of the site will result in a total maximum impervious area increase to ±18.6% of the project site.
+No proposed structure shall exceed the 35' maximum building height. - (7) Maximum residential density calculations, where dwelling units are calculated at 1.5 unit per acre, excluding those located in historic structures (Manor House, Century Lodge).
+Lodging units to be counted as 0.5-residential dwellings for the purpose of density. - The Adaptive Reuse of the project site will result in 85 lodging units and 6 staff residences, which is less than the 168.6 lodging units or 65 dwelling units that are permitted by zoning.
+(See Zoning Restrictions/Maximum Site Density) - (8) 100' of open space buffer from adjacent residential units. - The Adaptive Reuse Plan provided sufficient buffering between proposed structures and existing residential uses.
+The nearest proposed structure to a residential use is Phase 1 Creekside Cabin D, which is proposed 100.3' away from the adjacent residential use found on parcel #294624.